Zlannon/Senior-Project-Webpage/README.md

 # Senior-Project-Webpage
 This is a web application created for UF to organize/consolidate the senior project process.

-# Contributors
-The Brogrammers:
+# The Brogrammers:
- -
   - Dylan Moore
   - Zachary Lannon

-Advisor:
+Project Advisor:
- -
  - Senathia Thomas